bgrady-method/BurnUpChart/README.md

 ### Prerequisites
 - Python 3.11+
 - Access to Jira instance (or use included golden dataset)
-- MCP Atlassian server (optional for live data)
+- MCP Atlassian server (optional for live data) OR local Jira credentials

 ### Installation